Chakaia Booker: Career

 Beginning in the 1980s, Booker created wearable sculptures which she could place herself inside and utilize as clothing.
 "The wearable garment sculpture was about getting energy and feeling from a desired design."
 In the early 1990s, Booker began to create large outdoor sculptures from discarded materials found at construction sites, including rubber tires, a medium in which she continues to work.
 The various tire tread patterns, colors, and widths create a palette for Booker similar to the palette of a painter.
-Booker's use of tires suggest a range of aesthetic, political, cultural, and economic concerns.
+Booker's use of tires suggests a range of aesthetic, political, cultural, and economic concerns.
 They may be considered a reference to the urban landscape of Northern New Jersey or a reminder how modes of transportation have changed since the industrial age.
 The tire sculptures may also be considered to address African American identity: their varying pigments and textures can be interpreted as a representation of the range of African American skin tones, and their resiliency has been viewed as "a compelling metaphor of African American survival in the modern world."
 Tire tread patterns in her work may also refer to elements of African culture, including scarification, body painting, and traditional textiles.

-Booker's work also deals with themes of class, labor, and gender.
-Booker's "Echoes in Black (Industrial Cicatrization)" from the 2000 Whitney Biennial deals with the emotional and physical scarification that people experience in life.
-Her piece "No More Milk and Cookies" from 2003 "questions our commercially driven society and what happens when consumption is prohibited."
-Her 2001 piece "Wench (Wrench) III" is a surrealistic sculpture that subverts a very masculine mechanic's wrench into a feminine feather boa.
-The piece "Spirit Hunter" is reminiscent of images of life and death, as well as a feminist approach to birth and sexuality.